Ministry of Education

-Students with Special Needs who are working towards a certificate of graduation are grouped into four Performance Reporting groups: Gifted, Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
+Students with Special Needs who are working towards a certificate of graduation are categorized into three groupings for performance-oriented reporting: Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
 The Learning Disabilities group consists of Special Education category Q (Learning Disability, formerly category J).

 - Letter Grade